It is a buffer between us and anyone who isn’t hell bent on visiting us.

 The postal service won’t drive up after that one time they dared and left us a note saying “never again”.

 The UPS driver delivers but only in summer.
 The first few times he drove up the easement, we could hear the overhanging branches scraping along the sheet metal shell of the box truck.
-He finally asked us to cut them back.
-We know he’s coming before we see him.
+He finally asked us to cut the trees back but we still know he’s coming before we see him because of the potholes.

 The route is dusty in the summer, clogged with heavy snow and slush in the winter and becomes a bog in the spring.
 It hasn’t been graded and graveled in God knows how long and has a very steep incline towards the end.